gbadev-org/tonc/content/mode7.md

       </math>
 </table>

-that is, <span class="underline">one</span> translation and <span class="underline">one</span> transformation.
+that is, <u>one</u> translation and <u>one</u> transformation.
 We have to combine the pre- and post-translations to make it work.
 We've seen this before in eq 4 in the [affine background page](affbg.html#sec-aff-ofs), only with different names.
 Anyway, what you need is:

 <table id="eq-aff-ofs">
 <tr>